QuantEcon/lecture-python-advanced.myst/_sources/knowing_forecasts_of_others.md

 {eq}`town2`.

 In summary, with perfect foresight, equilibrium conditions for industry
-$i$ include the following system of difference equations:
+$i$ comprise  the following system of difference equations:

 ```{math}
 :label: sol1